The Kremlin Letter: Plot

-The group blackmails Captain Potkin, the Soviet head of counter-intelligence in the U.S., threatening his family to force him to allow them the use of his usually-vacant apartment in Moscow.
-Once they arrive in the Soviet Union, the terminally ill Highwayman sacrifices his life, attempting to divert the attention of Soviet counter-intelligence away from the remainder of the team.
-Rone is assigned to remain at the apartment with Ward and accept reports verbally from other team members, Rone's memory allowing them to avoid the use of written records.
-Janis, The Warlock and B.A. then set out to establish themselves in various parts of Russian society as they try to ascertain the identity of Polyakov's contact.
+The group blackmails Captain Potkin, the Soviet head of counterintelligence in the U.S., threatening his family to force him to allow them the use of his vacant apartment in Moscow.
+Once they arrive in the Soviet Union, the terminally ill Highwayman sacrifices his life, attempting to divert the attention of Soviet counterintelligence away from his team.

-Janis enters a partnership with a local brothel operator, who points him to a Chinese man known as "The Kitai" as a possible source for names of officials and others to whom he can sell heroin, with which Janis already plans to keep the prostitutes addicted.
-Janis later discerns that the Kitai is also a spy and further happens to spot Kosnov leaving a local night club with a woman whom he discovers was Polyakov's devoted wife, Erika Beck.
-She is now married to Kosnov, so B.A. plants a listening device in their bedroom.
-After that, B.A. takes up with a local small-time thief and black market operator, though she finds herself terribly unhappy and wishes only to return home to her father.
-In the meantime, the Warlock integrates himself into the local community of intellectual homosexuals, starting an affair with a university professor.
-He then meets one of the professor's students who was Polyakov's former lover and who informs him that Polyakov had had a relationship with Vladimir Bresnavitch of the Soviet Central Committee.
+To ascertain the identity of Polyakov's contact, Janis enters a partnership with a brothel operator, who mentions a Chinese spy known as "The Kitai" as a possible source for names of officials and others to whom he can sell heroin, with which Janis already plans to keep the prostitutes addicted.
+Meanwhile, the Warlock integrates himself into a community of intellectual homosexuals, starting an affair with a university professor.
+One of the professor's students was Polyakov's former lover.
+The student says that Polyakov had a relationship with Vladimir Bresnavitch of the Soviet Central Committee.

-Bresnavitch turns out to have an adversarial relationship with Kosnov, whose activities Bresnavitch oversees on behalf of the Committee.
-According to Kosnov, the animosity between the two men went back many years to when Bresnavitch sought to oust Kosnov from his job, in favor of Sturdevant.
+Years before, Bresnavitch sought to oust Kosnov from his job, in favor of Robert Sturdevant, a primary operator in The Highwayman's old group.
 Prior to that time, Kosnov and Sturdevant had been friendly, with each one trusting the other to allow his agents to operate in the other's territory.
-However, with the pressure from Bresnavitch, Kosnov decided he had to do "something spectacular" to keep his job, so he betrayed Sturdevant's trust and captured his agents, employing a great deal of brutality and earning the lasting enmity of Sturdevant himself.
+However, with the pressure from Bresnavitch, Kosnov decided that he had to do "something spectacular" to keep his job.
+He betrayed Sturdevant's trust and captured his agents, earning the enmity of Sturdevant himself.
+Sturdevant eventually disappeared and presumably committed suicide.